qingzhu521/file_map_reduce/README.md

  ##### Parameters
     -i   input - the path of input url file
-    -m   map_out - a prefix of the file written by the map operator -r   reduce_out - the director of the file written the reduce operator
+    -m   map_out - a prefix of the file written by the map operator -r   reduce_out - the director of the file written by the reduce operator
     -f   number of the map threads
     -s   number of the reduce threads
     -b   number of buckets